Best NASCAR Heat 5 Wheel Settings for Thrustmaster TMX / T150

 By setting the rotation angle in the Thrustmaster Control Panel, we make it appear to the game that the wheel is only capable of a 240° rotation.
 The wheel itself will provide the soft lock when you try to rotate past that angle.

-Damper is also not used by NASCAR Heat 5, so can be set to any value without issue.
-These wheels never need dampening, so I leave this at 0%.
+Spring and Damper are not used by NASCAR Heat 5, so can be set to any value without issue.
+As a general rule, I leave these at 100% since there are some games that require them.

 NASCAR Heat 5 Settings